-The American Curl is a distinctive domestic cat characterized by its unique-looking wispy ears that curl back, creating an alert and elegant look similar to that of a wild lynx.
-This beautiful and friendly cat originated in Lakewood, Calfornia, and is one of the youngest cat breeds in the world.
+The American Curl is a distinctive domestic cat characterized by its unique wispy ears that curl back, creating an alert and elegant look similar to that of a wild lynx.
+This beautiful and friendly cat comes from Lakewood, Calfornia, and is one of the youngest breeds in the world.
 Despite this, it’s one of the most popular breeds in the U.S.A. and also one of the fastest to gain recognition by the International Cat Association.

 History of the American Curl